 320. HISTORY OF MATHEMATICS.
 (3, 0, 3).
 The historical development of mathematics from ancient times to the present day.
 Emphasis on topics covered in high school courses.
-Prereq: MATH 250, or MATH 270 or permission of department required.
+Prereq: MATH 250 or MATH 270 with a grade of "C" or better or permission of department required.